amemov/Email-Parser-for-Job-Applications/README.md

 ## Step 3: Run the Script
 > [!WARNING]
 > Script right now works only with preprocessed emails (max 800) that were appended to one email and sent as 1 request to ChatGPT 4o-mini.
-I'm in the process of improving this step to make it more accessible
+> Given that most people have thousands unread emails, I'm in the process of improving this step to make it more accessible and efficient for such cases

 Make sure you created a spreadsheet in Google Sheets or imported one - replace the spreadsheet ID and name with yours.
 It has to follow this format:
 ```